Helix Energy Solutions Group (NYSE:HLX) Trading 5.4% Higher

-Helix Energy Solutions Group, Inc. (NYSE:HLX – Get Rating)’s share price traded up 5.4% during trading on Monday .
-The stock traded as high as $4.92 and last traded at $4.90.
-31,230 shares changed hands during mid-day trading, a decline of 98% from the average session volume of 1,886,983 shares.
+Shares of Helix Energy Solutions Group, Inc. (NYSE:HLX – Get Rating) traded up 5.4% during mid-day trading on Monday .
+The company traded as high as $4.92 and last traded at $4.90.
+31,230 shares traded hands during trading, a decline of 98% from the average session volume of 1,886,983 shares.
 The stock had previously closed at $4.65.

-Several institutional investors have recently added to or reduced their stakes in HLX.
-Van ECK Associates Corp increased its holdings in shares of Helix Energy Solutions Group by 12.9% in the third quarter.
-Van ECK Associates Corp now owns 9,286,340 shares of the oil and gas company’s stock worth $36,031,000 after purchasing an additional 1,059,143 shares during the period.
-BlackRock Inc. increased its holdings in shares of Helix Energy Solutions Group by 3.0% in the fourth quarter.
-BlackRock Inc. now owns 24,075,774 shares of the oil and gas company’s stock worth $75,116,000 after purchasing an additional 697,587 shares during the period.
-Assenagon Asset Management S.A. bought a new position in shares of Helix Energy Solutions Group in the fourth quarter worth $2,132,000.
-Millennium Management LLC increased its stake in Helix Energy Solutions Group by 1,153.8% in the fourth quarter.
-Millennium Management LLC now owns 554,128 shares of the oil and gas company’s stock valued at $1,729,000 after acquiring an additional 509,932 shares during the last quarter.
-Finally, Geode Capital Management LLC increased its stake in Helix Energy Solutions Group by 13.9% in the third quarter.
-Geode Capital Management LLC now owns 3,004,569 shares of the oil and gas company’s stock valued at $11,657,000 after acquiring an additional 366,054 shares during the last quarter.
-88.36% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in HLX.
+Van ECK Associates Corp increased its position in Helix Energy Solutions Group by 12.9% during the 3rd quarter.
+Van ECK Associates Corp now owns 9,286,340 shares of the oil and gas company’s stock worth $36,031,000 after purchasing an additional 1,059,143 shares in the last quarter.
+BlackRock Inc. increased its position in Helix Energy Solutions Group by 3.0% in the 4th quarter.
+BlackRock Inc. now owns 24,075,774 shares of the oil and gas company’s stock valued at $75,116,000 after acquiring an additional 697,587 shares during the period.
+Assenagon Asset Management S.A. acquired a new position in Helix Energy Solutions Group in the 4th quarter valued at approximately $2,132,000.
+Millennium Management LLC increased its position in Helix Energy Solutions Group by 1,153.8% in the 4th quarter.
+Millennium Management LLC now owns 554,128 shares of the oil and gas company’s stock valued at $1,729,000 after acquiring an additional 509,932 shares during the period.
+Finally, Geode Capital Management LLC increased its position in Helix Energy Solutions Group by 13.9% in the 3rd quarter.
+Geode Capital Management LLC now owns 3,004,569 shares of the oil and gas company’s stock valued at $11,657,000 after acquiring an additional 366,054 shares during the period.
+Institutional investors and hedge funds own 88.36% of the company’s stock.

 Helix Energy Solutions Group, Inc is an international offshore energy company.
 It focuses on subsea construction, maintenance and salvage services to the offshore natural gas and oil industry.
 The firm also provides specialty services to the offshore energy industry, with a focus on well intervention and robotics operations.